Code-Institute-Submissions/moscarellar-ci-5/README.md

 ### 5. Profile
 - As a logged in user I can edit my profile (change my profile picture and bio)
 - As a logged in user I can update my username and password

+### 6. Todo
+- As a logged in user I can access my Todo List
+- As a logged in user I can perfrom CRUD actions over my Todo List
+- As a logged in user I can access the Specific View of the Todo List
+- As a logged in user I can Edit the contents of the Todo List
+- As a logged in user I can filter my Todos in Active, Completed, All

 # Design